sheebypanda/sheebyrss/README.md

 I can't stand informing myself by social networks.
 They choose for you what you need to know.
 And I hate sponsored content like online RSS readers do.

 ## TODO
+ * Fixing update latency making the app anavailable on heroku free hosting
  * Scroll down auto load next page
- * add delete user power for admin
+ * Possibility for admin to delete user
- * solve HTTP redirection problem